wridgeu/UI5-workbench/readme.md

-# workbench
+# Introduction

-Insert the purpose of this project and some intersting infos here
+I had the idea to create a UI5 application that resembles the look of the SAP transaction SE80.

 ## Credits